Anna (Go to Him): The Beatles' version

 A personal favorite of John Lennon, it became part of the Beatles' early repertoire and was consequently recorded by them for their 1963 debut album, Please Please Me.

 In the U.S., Vee Jay Records released it on Introducing...
 The Beatles (January 10, 1964) and Capitol Records re-released it on The Early Beatles (March 22, 1965).
 Vee Jay also released "Anna (Go to Him)" on the EP Souvenir of Their Visit: The Beatles in the US.

 Recording

 The band recorded the song on February 11, 1963, in three takes; Take 3 was the master.
 It was remixed on February 25.
 George Harrison played the distinctive phrase on guitar; Floyd Cramer played it on piano for the original.

 They recorded "Anna (Go to Him)" on June 17, 1963, for the BBC radio show Pop Go the Beatles.
 The show was broadcast on June 25.
-They recorded it once again on August 1, 1963, for the show broadcast on August 27.

 Reception

 Unterberger praised the Beatles' version in his review:

 Music critic Ian MacDonald had a different view of Lennon's vocal delivery, saying it sounded like "a passionate youth grappling with a man's song".
 As noted in many references including Mark Lewisohn's The Beatles Recording Sessions, Lennon had a bad cold on the day of recording which had an adverse effect on his voice.